LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

   list.remove(nextN)
 }
 ```
-This version of Dijkstra's algorithm will never visit the same node twice, so the outer while loop won't run more than N.

-The time complexity of finding the next node in the list is simply **O[N]**, since it involves checking every node in the graph in the worse case.
-The ``list.remove()`` is constant time in the actual code, since it takes an iterator already pointing to the element to remove.

 ### Time complexity
 There are two ways to look at time complexity for these algorithms, worse case in a general graph (N nodes, E edges), or worse case with the very worse case graph (N nodes and approximately N × N edges, a fully connected graph!).
 In a general graph, the priority queue algorithm seems to have a slightly worse time complexity???
 I thought it would be better:

 #### Priority Queue: